coderholic/pyradio/docs/index.md

 If a **PyRadio** parameter has to be present in the Desktop File, use the **--terminal-param** command line option:

-    pyradio --terminal none --terminal-param "_p 2"
+    pyradio --terminal none --terminal-param "-p 3"

-This command will use no specific terminal and will pass the "**-p 2**" (play station No 2 automatically) parameter to **PyRadio**.
-To pass such a parameter, substitute all hyphens with underscores.
+This command will use no specific terminal and will pass the "**-p 3**" (play station No 3 automatically) parameter to **PyRadio**.
+Just make sure that the parameter is at the end of the command line.

 ## Session Locking